Jump back to chapter selection.

 a^ν:QnQn1 and a^ν:QnQn+1.

-The first we call annihilation and the second creation operator whose action is best understood in the particle number or occupation representation.
+The first is called an annihilation operator and the second a creation operator; their action is best understood in the occupation number representation.

-Bosons: Let us first consider Bosons which, for simplicity, do not possess a spin.
+Bosons: Let us first consider bosons which, for simplicity, do not possess spin.
 The two operators have the following property,

 a^ν|nν1,nν2,,nν,=nν|nν1,nν2,,nν1,,a^ν|nν1,nν2,,nν,=nν+1|nν1,nν2,,nν+1,,